General Continuing Education Information

 What should I do if I haven't completed enough CE?

-Non-residents are required to complete Continuing Education (CE) only if they hold a Texas designated home state adjuster license.
-This requirement ensures that even those not residing in Texas but holding a specific Texas license stay updated with the state's regulations and standards.
+Non-residents are required to complete Continuing Education (CE) only if they hold a Texas-designated home state adjuster license.
+This ensures that non-residents with a Texas license remain updated with state regulations and standards.

-If you're considering surrendering your license, you must request this by sending your name, license number, and signature to CE@tdi.texas.gov.
-Should you decide to reactivate your license or obtain a new one later, you will need to complete any outstanding CE hours and settle any existing penalties.
+If you no longer wish to maintain your insurance license, you must submit a surrender request by emailing CE@tdi.texas.gov with your name, license number, and signature.
+If you decide to reactivate your license or obtain a new one later, you will be required to complete any outstanding CE hours and pay any existing penalties.

 How do I change a non-resident license to a resident license?

-Change your license to a resident license by filling out the Application for residency change to Texas (FIN594).
+To convert your non-resident license to a Texas resident license, complete and submit the Application for Residency Change to Texas (FIN594).

 How do I print a copy of my insurance license?

-To print your license, go to the Sircon website.
-There is no charge to create an account or print a license.
-If you don't remember your license number, use their search and renewal page to find it.
+To print your insurance license, visit the Sircon website.
+There is no charge to create an account or print your license.
+If you do not remember your license number, use Sircon's search and renewal page to locate it.

 If I'm exempt from continuing education, will I still need continuing education to sell certain products?

-Yes, even if you are permanently exempt from general continuing education requirements, you must comply with continuing education rules for annuities, long-term care partnership products, and Medicare-related products, as specified on their respective webpages.
+Yes, even if you are permanently exempt from general continuing education requirements, you must still comply with CE rules for selling annuities, long-term care partnership products, and Medicare-related products.
+Each of these has specific continuing education requirements outlined on their respective webpages.

 Do I still need to follow Texas insurance continuing education rules if I have a non-resident license?

-Whether you need to follow Texas continuing education rules as a non-resident depends on your type of license.
-Texas designated home state adjuster license holders must follow Texas rules, while others follow their home state's rules or Texas rules if their state does not require continuing education.
+Whether you must follow Texas CE rules as a non-resident depends on your type of license.
+If you hold a Texas designated home state adjuster license, you must comply with Texas CE requirements.
+Otherwise, you will follow your home state's rules, or Texas rules if your home state does not require continuing education.

 When can I take my continuing education courses?

-Continuing education courses must be completed within the "begin date" to the "review date" period marked on your online transcript, coinciding with your license expiration date, to be applicable.
+Continuing education courses must be completed within the "begin date" to the "review date" period listed on your online transcript.
+This period aligns with your license expiration date to ensure the credits are applicable.

 There are no continuing education requirements on my transcript for my current license period.
 Why?

-If you have not met the continuing education requirements for a previous period, you won't see the requirements for the current period until those are met.
+If you have not met the continuing education requirements for a previous period, your transcript will not show requirements for the current period until the outstanding CE credits are completed.

 Can I take any insurance course to satisfy my continuing education requirements?